AbhishekDhawan07/YouTube_Data_Analysis_MySQL_Project/README.md

-# 🎬 YouTube_Data_Analysis_MySQL_Project
+# 🎬 YouTube Data Analysis MySQL Project

 A structured SQL analytics project built on a simulated YouTube dataset.
-This project covers the full spectrum of MySQL querying — from basic `SELECT` statements to advanced window functions, CTEs, anomaly detection, and revenue analytics — across six relational tables.
+This project covers the full spectrum of MySQL querying - from basic `SELECT` statements to advanced window functions, CTEs, anomaly detection, and revenue analytics - across six relational tables.

 ---